prorev/prorev.github.io/_posts/2020-12-16-javascript-es.md

 };
 console.log(Object.values(ob)); // Array [ "asdf", 53 ]
 ```

 ### `Object.entries()`

-This method is similar as `Object.values()` except it returns an object containing all elements (entries).
+This method is similar to `Object.values()` except it returns an object containing all elements (entries).

 _Example:_
 ```js
 const ob = {